 You can thank Hello Wonderful for the brilliant idea of having kids pre-pack their picnic foods in little jars.
 It keeps the mess to a minimum and gets your kids helping, too.
 See more fabulous picnic foods by clicking here.

-Make sure each kiddo has their own picnic basket by sort all their food into one picnic box.
-We love the rice krispie popsicle that won’t melt under the sun.
+Make sure each kiddo has their own picnic basket by sorting all their food into one picnic box.
 Fill your box with sammies, chips, celery, and dip, wrap it up with twine and include a picnic napkin!
-Check out the beautiful napkin toppers here.

 Cut your watermelon into easy to hold sticks instead of cubes.
 This way you save on utensils.
 Freeze the sticks to make uber healthy popsicles.
 Need tips on cutting that watermelon?
 The Girl Who Ate Everything makes life easier with picture tutorials.